vanHeemstraCreations/movie-digital-twin/300/200/300/300/200/README.md

 # 200 - Inciting Incident

 The Engineer is warned that the demand for her service in the near future will be overwhelming.
 Yet, she is put on hold for IT support since a very long time, and it looks like she won't be helped anytime soon with accommodating for this uprise in demand.
-Stress evolves from this extra tension. **Success versus Failure value measure**: a threat of not being able to supply the increase in demand emerges.
+Stress evolves from this extra tension. **Success versus Failure value measure**: a threat of not being able to fulfill the increase in demand emerges.